T

 neighborhood

 A pedestrian-only village featuring Victorian industrial architecture, art galleries, boutiques, and restaurants.
-It's a charming area to wander, shop, and soak in the local arts scene.
+This charming area is perfect for a leisurely stroll and discovering local crafts.

-• Enjoy a coffee at one of the many independent cafes.
+• Enjoy a coffee or a craft beer at one of the many cafes or breweries.

 A short walk or streetcar ride from St. Lawrence Market.